Vantiq/vantiq-sdk-java/src/test/java/io/vantiq/client/intg/README.md

 ## Run Integration Tests

-Once the project has been loaded, the integration tests can be run from inside IntelliJ.
+Once the project has been loaded, the integration tests can be run from inside IntelliJ or through the Gradle task `:intgTest`.

+The integration tests also need Java system properties set before they can run.
+The server url must be provided in `server`, e.g. `https://dev.vantiq.com`.
+Authentication must be provided through either username and password or a token.
+The username and password can be placed in `username` and `password`, or the token can be provided through `token`.
+To set these properties for Gradle add `-D<variable>=<value>` for each property.
+For IntelliJ put the same in the VM options section of the Ron/Debug configurations.